kwsimons/Silverton/README.md

 ### `initialize.xml`

 This is the MSBuild project file, it is used by the `dotnet.exe msbuild` command to invoke the Launcher.
+It contains configuration that can allow for control over which executables are loaded natively vs injected via Silverton.
+This is helpful when you do not want to inject signed code in order to ensure things run correctly.

 Configurations:
 * `NativeExecutionDirectories`: A semi-colon delimited list of absolute directory paths whose files will be loaded *natively* (not loaded by this tool)
-* `NativeExecutionBlockList`: A semi-colon delimited list of absolute file paths of files that will *always* be loaded by our tool, regardless of their presence in the `NativeExecutionDirectories` directories.
+* `NativeExecutionBlockList`: A semi-colon delimited list of absolute directory/file paths of files that will *always* be loaded by our tool, regardless of their presence in the `NativeExecutionDirectories` directories.

 NOTE: All other properties in this file can be ignored when not invoking the MSBuild command directly.